lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/contrib/contribute_browser.md

 (where you initiated your merge request).
 If you are asked to make corrections or changes, follow the directions as indicated.
 Once your merge request has been accepted, the merge request will be closed and the branch will be deleted.
-At this point there is nothing else to do for you.
+At this point, there is nothing else to do for you.
 Except probably for waiting a little while until your changes become visible on the official web site.